7 Ways to Begin Protecting Your Identity

 If victimized by an identity thief, prompt action will decrease the risk and help contain any existing damage.
 After closing the accounts that have been tampered with or opened fraudulently, contact the fraud departments of any one of the three companies listed above to place a fraud alert on your credit report.
 The fraud alert instructs creditors to contact you before opening any new accounts or making any changes to your existing accounts.

 You should also file a report with your local police and submit a copy to your creditors.
 Finally, report the crime to the FTC as the agency maintains a database of identity theft cases for law enforcement agencies to use in their investigations.

 Remember, identity theft is a crime that’s on the rise.
 A few hours of simple precautions now can help prevent months or even years of painstaking repairs.

 Guy Hatcher – known as The Legacy Guy – has spent his lifetime helping families plan their legacy.
 A Certified Financial Planner, Guy has been a leader in the wealth management industry, which has allowed him to have over "10,000 Kitchen Table Conversations."
 This real-life experience merged with Guy's unique conversation style makes him financial advisor, family coach, and family counselor.
-His new book, Your Future Reflection: How to Leave a Legacy Beyond Money, is now available at amazon.com.
+His book, Your Future Reflection: How to Leave a Legacy Beyond Money, is available at amazon.com.
 Follow him on twitter @guyhatcher or go to www.guyhatcher.com

 Publication date: April 7, 2014